shadyosama9/Memoit-Monitoring-Stack/README.md

 ## <a name="prometheus">📈 Prometehus</a>

+**Note:** All the `.yml` configuration files for Prometheus are located in the Prometheus directory.

 # Monitoring with Prometheus

 To set up Prometheus for monitoring and configure it to run as a background service, follow these instructions.